apcoalypto721/Just_a_site_/final/readme(document).txt

-my friend and i created a site and here is the document for how it works and it's internal intractions
+my friend (arian hejazian) and i created a site and here is the document for how it works and it's internal intractions